TSu | Thermal and Pressure Hazard Screening Platform

 - thermal stability studies on the reaction waste stream

-This is due to its ability to characterize sample pressure changes in addition to thermal behaviour, and its capability in supporting relatively large sample measurements.
+This is due to its ability to characterize sample pressure changes in addition to thermal behavior, and its capability in supporting relatively large sample measurements.

 For effective reaction hazard screening, two critical pieces of data are needed: